 We recommend you do not apply by post.

 We will review your application, and if we need any additional information or documentation, we will let you know.
 We may also carry out additional checks for relevant information held by other authorities.

 For details on how we use data relating to licence holders and applicants, please see our privacy notice for licence holders and applicants.

 If everything is in order, we will issue a licence and plate and contact you to arrange either collection or posting.

 Plate exemptions (private hire vehicles only)

-If you wish to apply to be exempt from displaying a plate on your private hire vehicle you need to submit a completed plate exemption application form with the supporting documents as indicated.
-If you have not applied for plate exemptions, before please email your application to us for consideration before paying the fee.
+If you wish to apply to be exempt from displaying a plate on your private hire vehicle you need to submit a completed plate exemption application form by email with the supporting documents as indicated.
+An officer will then contact you to arrange payment of the fee as it is not currently possible to pay this licence fee online.